 The first trimester is a critical period, and adequate monitoring and support are needed to ensure that the pregnancy is sustained and progresses normally.
-This is also the period during which and potential issues are identified and addressed.
-First trimester screening results can guide the health provider towards taking precautions which ensure that the baby and the mother stay healthy.
+This is also the period during which potential issues are identified and addressed.
+First-trimester screening results can guide the health provider towards taking precautions which ensure that the baby and the mother stay healthy.

 Types of Ultrasound Scans in the First Trimester

-On an average, for a normal pregnancy, four scans might be needed in the first trimester.
+On average, for a normal pregnancy, four scans might be needed in the first trimester.